thomasWeise/oa/metaheuristics/localSearch/README.md

 6. Return the best encountered objective value&nbsp;$\obspel$ and the best encountered solution&nbsp;$\solspel$ to the user.

 This algorithm is implemented in [@lst:HillClimber] and we will refer to it as&nbsp;`hc`.
+Notice that `hc` is a very general algorithm, like `rs`.
+We can plug arbitrary search and solution spaces, arbitrary decoding functions, arbitrary nullary and unary search operators, and arbitrary termination criteria into it.
+We are not limited to the JSSP.

 \git.code{mp}{HillClimber}{An excerpt of the implementation of the Hill Climbing algorithm `hc`, which remembers the best-so-far solution and tries to find better solutions in its neighborhood.}{moptipy/algorithms/hill_climber.py}{}{book}{doc,comments}